maryrosecook/code-lauren/pages/home.md

 ## Game programming for beginners

 Get started by changing one of the numbers in the code on the left.
-Did the circle move?
+Did the rectangle move?
 Or did it change size?

 Try changing the other numbers.
 What does each number do?